HARD Protocol (HARD) Price Tops $0.90

-HARD Protocol (HARD) traded flat against the dollar during the 24 hour period ending at 16:00 PM Eastern on July 6th.
-HARD Protocol has a market cap of $70.08 million and approximately $42.35 million worth of HARD Protocol was traded on exchanges in the last 24 hours.
-One HARD Protocol coin can now be purchased for approximately $0.90 or 0.00002123 BTC on major exchanges.
-During the last week, HARD Protocol has traded flat against the dollar.
+HARD Protocol (HARD) traded flat against the US dollar during the 24 hour period ending at 15:00 PM E.T. on July 13th.
+One HARD Protocol coin can now be purchased for $0.90 or 0.00002123 BTC on popular exchanges.
+HARD Protocol has a total market cap of $70.08 million and approximately $42.35 million worth of HARD Protocol was traded on exchanges in the last 24 hours.
+Over the last seven days, HARD Protocol has traded flat against the US dollar.

 - JUMPN (JST) traded down 54% against the dollar and now trades at $5.46 or 0.00018651 BTC.